akkashk/top-movies/README.md

 ## **Go**

-Install Go to build this tool from source depending on your platform.
+[Install Go](https://golang.org/dl/) to build this tool from source for your platform.
 This tool has been built using Go 1.15.

-### Testing

-The different commands have accompanying unit tests which can be run by `cd cmd/; go test -run ''`

 ### Dependencies when building from source